Built.io Named a Challenger in the Gartner Magic Quadrant for Enterprise Integration Platform as a Service

 About Built.io

-Built.io® – a 2017 and 2018 Gartner Magic Quadrant Vendor and 2016 Gartner Cool Vendor – provides the leading cloud integration platform to power the enterprise transformation and the new digital economy.
+Built.io® provides the leading cloud integration platform to power the enterprise transformation and the new digital economy.
 Built.io is trusted by Fortune 500 companies, game-changing startups and governments around the world to create, connect, and scale the digital enterprise.
 Powered by its three products: Built.io Flow™, the award-winning integration Platform-as-a-Service (iPaaS), unifies disparate IT systems and connects anything with a digital heartbeat and an API to unlock your data and accelerate innovation.
 Built.io Flow™ Embed takes the power of iPaaS and embeds it into any application, empowering end users to connect data anywhere.
 Built.io Backend, the leading enterprise mobile Backend-as-a-Service (MBaaS), advances mobile and IoT application development.
 Combined, Built.io is the platform leading enterprise into the digital economy.
 Learn more at www.built.io and follow us @Builtio.

 Press Contacts